-Price: Starts at $29.99 per month for the Small Business Plan which includes up to 9 users.
+Price: Starts at $29.99 per month for the Small Business Plan, which includes up to 9 users.

 With a very generous and feature-filled free plan, Docsketch is a good option for anyone looking for free eSign software.

-Docksketch features include flexible workflows, reminders, and document tracking, and can even customize your signees’ experience based on the document they’ll be signing.
+Docksketch features include flexible workflows, reminders, and document tracking, and you can even customize your signees’ experience based on the document they’ll be signing.

-- Perfect for beginner signees: You can personalize the signing process of each signee according to the document you’re sending so it’s as simple and easy as possible for them.
+- Perfect for beginner signees: You can personalize the signing process of each signee according to the document you’re sending, so it’s as simple and easy as possible for them.

 - No integrations: You can’t integrate it with your CRM for automatic workflows.